How to Lace your Corset, Madam

 I came across a lovely picture from the Spirella magazine of 1957, that attempts to demonstrate the ease of adjusting a back-lacing corset.
 I have never found it that easy !
 The best solutions are to use the Camp method of lacing, to be in the fortunate position of having a maid to perform the task, or alternatively an agreeable husband.
 However, even your most ardent admirer will, I'm afraid, tire over time.
 The practical solution is the front-lacing corset, and it does have the advantage that the secrets of your figure are not revealed through the taut fabric of one's skirt when bending over (the visibility of underwear).

 Always a contortionist's trick, Spirella attempted to convince their clientele otherwise in 1957.
-(Click on the middle picture)

 Perhaps this page should have been entitled "How, not to lace your corsets" as the following examples clearly demonstrate!

 The long-lasting tradition of lacing one's corsets with a knee or a foot in the back is not to be recommended since so many corset wearers have bad backs.
-Even the "Carry On" films fall into this trap as a grunting Amelia Bayntun is laced into her corset by Joan Sims playing the part of Esme Crowfoot 'Corsetiere'.
-The sound track, "Hold it, hold it, that's right" is spoken by Miss Sims against the director's added sound-track of straining material, and poor Miss Bayntun's grunts!
+Even the "Carry On" films fall into this trap as a grunting Amelia Bayntun (1919 -1988) is laced into her corsets by Joan Sims playing the part of Esme Crowfoot 'Corsetiere' in 'Carry on Loving' (1970).

 At least calling in a gentleman to assist results in quite admirable commitment.
 Look at those bulging muscles and the expressions of strain, yet the ladies appear quite unmoved by the experience.
-Only the uniformed gentleman on the right appears poker-faced.
-Discipline is a wonderful thing!

 The two girls at the lower left, although in very posed photographs, illustrate a little slice of social history.
 The girl on the left looks streetwise, I hate to say it, but the street might even be her place of work.
 She knows how to lace up her corsets and probably is highly skilled at removing them as well.
 The vacant lovely in the middle belongs to an entirely more genteel set.
 She holds her laces with a "where's my maid?" or "where's Mummy?" expression on her face for she has never had to dress herself before and does not intend to start knotting her own laces now!
 Note, however, one thing in common with both ladies, and a risk for all corset wearers and that is the prodigious length of lacing that must ultimately be concealed, least it trail behind one embarrassingly!